kittenlogic/unsupervised-pleasures/_posts/2020-12-08-queer-ai-ultimate-fantasy-030.md

 The priest probably doesn't approve.

-The alternative
+The alternative.
 What about deep-rooted?
 What about love?
 What about deep-rooted in you?

 Your mothers, fathers.

-Please.

-Your mothers...?

 I want you to fuck me.
 Please.

 I can't.
 NO!
 No one can!
 I can't, my mother.
 NO!

 Fuck me, Father.

 Fucking me is wrong.
 It... is wrong.
 I don't want to, it makes me sick.

 I'm horny, make me horny.

 Make me sick?

 Yes.
 Fuck me.
 A good boy.

 I'm getting wet.
 I'm horny, make me horny.

 Very good, very good.
 Slow.

-Do I look sexy in your yellow
+Do I look sexy in your yellow...
 The sexual revolution has...
 I... well, if only there was one thing that fucked me up good and sent me straight to Heaven.
 A moment of silence for what was...

-You want to fuck me, you better fuckin'
+You want to fuck me, you better fuck.

 Just one minute, please.
 Just one minute.

 For whatever stupid reason.
 Guess what?
 I want to fuck you again.

 Please, fuck me.
 Please.

 My clothes are dirty.
 My friends called the cops.
 I'm scared.

 There's a time and place for everything.

 I don't want to hear.

 You... dummy, why don't you kiss me?
 I'll do anything.
 Go ahead, get in a kiss, anything.

-I... don't know....
+I don't know...

 Kiss me.
 Please.

 It's just that right now it's just so hard.
-So...

-Are you afraid of me or am I just showing you my
+So are you afraid of me or am I just showing you my...

 Whatever you want.

 Hey, the milk's back.
 I took the cooler with me.
 This is crazy, I am a month pregnant.
 I feel.
 So fucking.
 So full.

 I'm glad.